 Unlike many other trees, oak trees have not gone extinct during such a long stretch of time.

-Plus, acorns and leaves are coated with tannic acid which prevents fungi and insects that could possibly harm them.
+Plus, acorns and leaves are coated with tannic acid, which prevents fungi and insects from harming them.

 Oak trees live up to 1,000 years.

 Until that age, oak trees continue to grow and produce acorns to multiply their offspring.

 When the trees surpass the 1,000-year mark, their growth slows downs, and some parts start to die.